 Notes: Affirmative moves occur when a household moves into a neighborhood in which they are underrepresented, thus increasing integration within the neighborhood and greater community.
-The Village defines affirmative moves as Black households moving west of Ridgeland Avenue and north of Garfield Avenue and non-Black households moving east of Ridgeland Avenue and south of Garfield Avenue.
+The Village defines affirmative moves as Black households moving west of Ridgeland Avenue and north of Garfield Avenue and non-Black households moving east of Ridgeland Avenue.